hayahelen/NodesApp_Project/README.md

 Upon running, go to `localhost:3000/sign-in` and sign in with Google account.
 You also need to be running Prisma with `npx prisma studio`.

-You can obtain these keys by creating a project in the Clerk Dashboard. `https://dashboard.clerk.com`